remsky/RobrosPage/README.md

 ## Deployment

-1. Push changes to your GitHub repository
-2. Enable GitHub Pages in your repository settings
-3. Your blog will be available at `https://[username].github.io/[repository-name]`
+The blog is automatically deployed through GitHub Pages.
+Any changes pushed to the main branch will be reflected on the live site.

 ## Credits